Why Tromsø?

 The best time and SPOT for the Northern Lights

-Tromsø is the magic of the Arctic – the city right under the auroral oval, where the sky dances in green and purple almost every clear night.
-November is the best month for viewing: new moon, long polar nights, and peak solar activity.
-We can't guarantee it – because the Aurora is a natural wonder – but we've chosen the dates and conditions so your chances of seeing it are at their highest.
+Tromsø is the magic of the Arctic – the city under the auroral oval itself, where the sky dances green and purple almost every clear night.
+November is the prime month for observation: new moon, long polar nights, and peak solar activity.
+We can't give you a guarantee – because the Aurora is a natural wonder – but we've selected the dates and conditions to maximise your chances of seeing it.

 And when you're not gazing at the sky – the sea around Tromsø teems with life.
-Majestic humpback whales and orcas arrive for the seasonal herring feast.
-On land, dog sledding, Sami culture, and the views from the Fjellheisen cable car await you.
-This is Norway beyond the postcards – rugged, wild, and enchanting.
+Enormous humpback whales and orcas arrive for the seasonal herring feast.
+On land, dog sleds await you, the Sami culture beckons, and the views from the Fjellheisen lift astound.
+This is Norway beyond the pictures – raw, wild, and enchanting.

 Is this journey meant for you?